Part 2: Passing Structured Data Across the Wasm Boundary — No Pointer Arithmetic Required

 }

-That's the entire plugin.
+That’s the entire plugin.
 The Pair struct is generated by wit_bindgen::generate! from our WIT record definition.
-It has public fields, it implements Clone and Debug, and it can be passed across the WASM boundary without any serialization code on our part.
+It has public fields, it implements Clone, Debug, and PartialEq, and it can be passed across the Wasm boundary without any serialization code on our part.

 Build it: